 - SUSTAINABLE INFRASTRUCTURE

 - SECURITY, RECONSTRUCTION AND PEACE

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Somalia since 1964.
 After two decades in which cooperation consisted solely of transitional and humanitarian assistance, GIZ resumed its activities in further sectors, including infrastructural development and food and nutrition security, in early 2015.
-GIZ has around 10 international and 60 national staff members working in Somalia at present.
+Currently 72 national and 7 international employees working in the country (as of 31.12.2017).
 The projects and programmes are managed from GIZ’s country office in Kenya.

 Somalia is one of the world’s poorest and most fragile countries.
 During the civil war, the state was unable to deliver basic services, such as health care, or maintain the country’s infrastructure.
 Armed conflicts and natural disasters have displaced more than one million Somalis within their own country.

 After more than 25 years of civil war, the election of the Federal Government of Somalia in 2012 marked the start of a new chapter in the country’s history.
 A year later, a total of 40 countries and organisations concluded an agreement with Somalia, known as the New Deal, in order to support its transition to peace and prosperity.
 The country still faces major challenges in relation to health care and food security.
 The security situation remains critical in much of the country, especially in South and Central Somalia, greatly restricting international organisations’ access to many areas.

 Cooperation between Germany and Somalia focuses on the following areas:

 - rural development and resilience.